3 Terms + Capstone Project

 Sustainability at IÉSEG

 Educating innovative and responsible managers who are capable of initiating and managing change for a better society is at the heart of IÉSEG’s history.
-Since 2013, IÉSEG has included courses on sustainability and business ethics through its different programs and developed strong partnerships with companies and organizations working on sustainability, thus providing outstanding learning opportunities to our students.
+Since 2013, IÉSEG has included courses on sustainability and business ethics into its programs and developed strong partnerships with companies and organizations focused on sustainability, providing students outstanding learning opportunities.

-At IÉSEG, sustainability goes beyond the classroom as we are committed to including sustainability and the UN Sustainable Development Goals in all our activities: in our research, our student life, and our campuses.
+At IÉSEG, sustainability extends beyond the classroom.
+The entire community is committed to integrating sustainability and the UN Sustainable Development Goals into all aspects of the School’s activities, including research, student life, and campus operations.

-As a result of this commitment, IÉSEG is among the 38 United Nations PRME (United Nations Principles for Responsible Management Education) Champion Schools and ranked as a Top 30 School in sustainability by the Positive Impact Rating.
-We are also members of the UN Global Compact, Campus Responsables, the B-Academy and a partner of the Global Reporting Initiative (GRI).
+As a result of this dedication, IÉSEG is one of the 38 UN PRME (United Nations Principles for Responsible Management Education ) Champion Schools and is ranked among the Top 30 School in sustainability by the Positive Impact Rating.
+The School is also a member of the UN Global Compact, Campus Responsables, the B-Academy, and a partner of the Global Reporting Initiative (GRI).

 Workshops and Corporate Events